fkohl04/expiration-monitoring/Motivation.md

 ## What can we do to prevent the expiration of our certificates?

-The best solution against the expiration is to have an automation that renews the certificates on its own.
+The best solution to prevent outages from certificate expiry is to have an automation that renews the certificates on its own.
 And indeed there are multiple providers for automated certificate renewal.
 E.g. in a kubernetes cluster a [cert-manager](https://cert-manager.io/docs/) monitors and renews certificates.